-- Ensure that all forms used in the preparation of all documents for filing are current. - Prepare the Petition for General Proceeding and have the client review it for accuracy.
+• Ensure that all forms used in the preparation of all documents for filing are current.

+Prepare the Petition for General Proceeding in draft and have your client review it for accuracy.

-STANDARD 2.2 Counsel for the Petitioner shall be knowledgeable about all filing procedures for Interventions.
+Counsel for the Petitioner shall be knowledgeable about all filing procedures for Interventions.

+D.C.
+RULES OF PROFESSIONAL CONDUCT 1.1(A) AND 1.1(B)

+- Counsel for the Petitioner should have all documents required to file an Intervention Petition in proper form, including all required signatures, before presenting the documents to the Register of Wills office. - Prepare an addendum to the petition if you believe additional information would be beneficial to the Court or to the persons involved in the proceeding.
+All additional pleadings must be served upon all parties - including the subject. - Make appropriate requests in the petition regarding the property of the subject or his or her person. - Prepare notices for service by mail and for personal service. - Prepare appointment requests, i.e. counsel for subject, examiner, visitor and guardian ad litem, as necessary. - Serve all parties. - Provide self-addressed court envelopes or labels (2 sets preferred).

+Counsel for Petitioner shall communicate with the parties, witnesses and maintain communication with the petitioner following the filing of the Intervention petition and pending the hearing.

 APPLICABLE ETHICAL RULES: D.C.
-RULES OF PROFESSIONAL CONDUCT 1.1(a) AND 1.1(b)

-- Counsel for the Petitioner should have all documents required to file an Intervention Petition in proper form, including all required signatures, before presenting the documents to the Register of Wills office. - Prepare an addendum to the petition if additional information would be beneficial to the Court or to persons involved in the Intervention Proceeding.
-All additional pleadings must be served upon all parties - including the subject. - Make appropriate requests in the petition regarding the property of the subject or his or her person. - Prepare notices for service by mail and for personal service. - Prepare appointment requests, i.e. Counsel for the Subject, and the Examiner, Visitor or Guardian ad litem, as necessary. - Serve all parties. - Provide self-addressed Superior Court envelopes or labels (2 sets preferred).

-STANDARD 2.3 Counsel for the Petitioner shall communicate with the parties, witnesses and maintain communication with the petitioner following the filing of the Intervention Petition and pending the hearing.

-APPLICABLE ETHICAL RULES: D.C.
-RULES OF PROFESSIONAL CONDUCT 1.2, 1.4(a) AND 1.4(b)
+RULES OF PROFESSIONAL CONDUCT 1.2, 1.4(A) AND 1.4(B)

-When Counsel for the Subject is appointed, contact counsel to ascertain whether counsel is accepting the appointment and to provide any additional information not contained in the petition.

-- Prepare the notice pursuant to SCR-PD 325(b) once Counsel for the Subject is appointed. - Perfect personal service.
-Assure personal service upon the subject within the time prescribed by statute and file the affidavit of service with the Court. - Contact witnesses regarding the hearing date and issue subpoenas to those whose testimony is critical to the resolution of the matter. - Communicate with any Visitor to learn if there are any relevant issues to address. - Once Counsel for the Subject has met with the subject, confer with counsel regarding the position of the subject regarding the Intervention and determine whether any agreement can be reached, whether any stipulations can be agreed upon and discuss the recommendations of who would be best to serve as Guardian or Conservator.
-If an agreement is reached, and if practical, notify the Court prior to the hearing. - If the matter is contested, define the issues.
+- When counsel for the subject is appointed, contact counsel to ascertain whether counsel is accepting the appointment and to provide any additional information not contained in the petition. - Prepare the notice pursuant to DCSC-PR 325(b) once counsel for the subject is appointed. - Perfect personal service.
+Assure personal service upon the subject within the time prescribed by statute and file the affidavit of service with the Court. - Contact witnesses regarding the hearing date and issue subpoenas to those whose testimony is critical to the resolution of the matter. - Communicate with any visitor to learn if there are any relevant issues to address. - Once counsel for the subject has met with his or her client, confer with counsel regarding the position of the ward regarding the Intervention and determine whether any agreement can be reached, whether any stipulations can be agreed to and discuss the recommendations for who would be best to serve as guardian and/or conservator.
+If an agreement is reached, if practical notify the Court prior to the hearing. - If the matter is contested, define the issues.